eloqdata/eloqdoc/docs/deploy-with-operator/aws-eks.md

-# Deploy EloqDoc on AWS EKS with Operator
+# Deploy EloqDoc on AWS EKS with Eloq Operator

-This guide walks you through deploying EloqDoc on AWS EKS using the EloqDoc Operator.
+This guide walks you through deploying EloqDoc on AWS EKS using the Eloq Operator.
 The operator simplifies management and provides a declarative way to deploy and configure EloqDoc clusters.

 ## Prerequisites

 Before you begin, ensure you have:

-- AWS CLI configured with appropriate credentials
-- `eksctl` installed (v0.150.0 or later)
 - `kubectl` installed (v1.28 or later)
 - `helm` installed (v3.0 or later)
 - An AWS account with permissions to create EKS clusters, IAM policies, and S3 buckets

-> **Note:** You don't need to create S3 buckets beforehand.
-EloqDoc will automatically create the required S3 buckets when deployed.
+- AWS CLI configured with appropriate credentials
+- `eksctl` installed (v0.150.0 or later)

 ## Step 1: Create EKS Cluster